 Historically, we have leased automobiles and equipment under various leases, which were classified as capital leases.
+As of December 31, 2010, we did not have any capital leases.
 As of December 31, 2009, the carrying value of equipment under capital leases was approximately \$11,000, which is net of accumulated depreciation of approximately \$5,100.
-As of December 31, 2008, we did not have any capital leases.

-We have noncancelable operating leases for office and warehouse space expiring at various dates through 2015.
-Rent expense, which is recorded on a straight-line basis, was approximately \$1.8 million, \$1.6 million and \$1.7 million for the years ended December 31, 2009, 2008 and 2007, respectively.
+In May 2010, we entered into the second amendment to our Lease Agreement dated December 30, 2005 for our headquarters, office, light manufacturing and warehouse space located in Holliston, Massachusetts which provides for an extended lease term and an additional 9,200 square feet of space.
+We now have noncancelable operating leases for office and warehouse space expiring at various dates through 2017.
+Rent expense, which is recorded on a straight-line basis, was approximately \$1.7 million, \$1.8 million and \$1.6 million for the years ended December 31, 2010, 2009 and 2008, respectively.

-Future minimum lease payments for operating leases, with initial or remaining terms in excess of one year at December 31, 2009, for our continuing and discontinued operations are as follows:
+Future minimum lease payments for operating leases, with initial or remaining terms in excess of one year at December 31, 2010, for our continuing operations are as follows: